RobertaNwokonko/titanic-survivors/README.md

 ## Exploratory data analysis

 In the jupyter notebook you will see plots showing several analysis and decison's taking from insights

+Please note: This repository takes a while to load.